just-ai/jaicf-kotlin/docs/pages/FAQ.md

 Thus applications based on JAICF can be ran on [any environment](Environments) that can run JVM.

 On development stage JAICF can be ran locally right on your PC for debugging purposes and then been deployed to any cloud or even be ran [on Android device](https://github.com/just-ai/jaicf-kotlin/wiki/Android).

-> We recommend to use [JAICP](https://github.com/just-ai/jaicf-kotlin/tree/master/channels/jaicp) and its [Cloud](https://github.com/just-ai/jaicf-kotlin/wiki/JAICP-Cloud) to host your JAICF projects

 ### 10. How to contribute to JAICF?